randima-dilshani/Landing-Page/README.md

-# 🌐 Reimagine Banking - Landing Page Clone
+# 🌐 Reimagine Banking - Landing Page

 This project is a modern, responsive recreation of the Finastra Event Landing Page, designed with a creative layout, smooth animations, and interactive components.
 It leverages React, Vite, Tailwind CSS, Framer Motion, and React Icons, with form data stored in local storage for a functional registration experience.